 Policies

-An Identity Governance solution should incorporate the use of Policies to identify risk situations (Separation of Duties (SoD) or excessive access) and generate an Exception Review for the conflict.
-The Review process should enable the reviewer to permit the exception (with a mitigation plan) or to remove the access.
+An Identity Governance solution should incorporate the use of policies, like a country's legal system.
+Policies identify risk situations (Separation of Duties (SoD) or excessive access) and generate an Exception Review for the conflict, just as laws identify and penalize illegal activities.